-- · prices of new and used containers; - economic conditions, profitability, competitive pressures and consolidation in the container shipping and container leasing industry; - shifting trends and patterns of cargo traffic; - fluctuations in demand for containerized goods outside their area of production;

-- the availability and terms of container financing for us and for our competitors and customers; - fluctuations in interest rates and currency exchange rates; - overcapacity, undercapacity and consolidation of container manufacturers; - the lead times required to purchase containers; - the number of containers purchased in the current year and prior years by competitors and container lessees; - container ship fleet overcapacity or undercapacity; - · repositioning by container shipping lines of their own empty containers to higher demand locations in lieu of leasing containers; - port congestion and the efficient movement of containers as affected by labor disputes, work stoppages, increased vessel size, shipping line alliances or other factors that reduce or increase the speed at which containers are handled; - consolidation, withdrawal or insolvency of individual container shipping lines; - actual or threatened import/export tariffs, duties, restrictions or trade disputes; - customs procedures, foreign exchange controls and other governmental regulations, including environmental or maritime rules that impact container shipping, such as the low sulphur oxide emission rules that took effect in January 2020; - natural disasters or events that are severe enough to affect local and global economies or interfere with trade, such as the Novel Coronavirus (or "COVID-19") pandemic; and - · other political and economic factors.
+- prices of new and used containers; - economic conditions, profitability, competitive pressures and consolidation in the container shipping and container leasing industry; - shifting trends and patterns of cargo traffic; - fluctuations in demand for containerized goods outside their area of production; - the availability and terms of container financing for us and for our competitors and customers; - fluctuations in interest rates and currency exchange rates; - overcapacity, undercapacity and consolidation of container manufacturers; - the lead times required to purchase containers; - the number of containers purchased in the current year and prior years by competitors and container lessees; - container ship fleet overcapacity or undercapacity; - repositioning by container shipping lines of their own empty containers to higher demand locations in lieu of leasing containers; - port congestion and the efficient movement of containers as affected by labor disputes, work stoppages, increased vessel size, shipping line alliances or other factors that reduce or increase the speed at which containers are handled; - consolidation, withdrawal or insolvency of individual container shipping lines, such as the bankruptcy of Hanjin Shipping Co. in August 2016 which is discussed below; - import/export tariffs, duties and restrictions or trade disputes; - customs procedures, foreign exchange controls and other governmental regulations, including environmental or maritime rules that impact container shipping, such as the low sulphur oxide emission rules that took effect in January 2020; - natural disasters or events that are severe enough to affect local and global economies or interfere with trade, such as the recent declared Novel Coronavirus pandemic; and - other political and economic factors.